-Year 12 Product Design and Technology Units 3 and 4
+Year 12 Product Design and Technologies Units 3 and 4

-In this subject, you will design and make a product for an end-user.
+In this subject, you will explore an end-user’s needs and design and make a product for them.
 The major project (School-assessed Task) is worth 50 per cent of the final assessment; it starts in Unit 3 and continues in Unit 4.
 It consists of a folio of design and developmental work and a product.

 Other theory tasks about design, industry, products and sustainability contribute 20 per cent to the final score.
 A final exam also contributes 30 per cent.